 How to Choose a Post Driver

-The proper air operated post driver (also known as post pounder, air hammer or air tool) can greatly increase your productivity in the erection of various types of fencing, signage and even dock assembly.
+The proper post driver (also known as post pounder, air hammer or air tool) can greatly increase your productivity in the installation of various types of fencing, signage and even dock assembly.

 Select the right size post driver for your job by answering the following questions:

 - What are the types and sizes of the posts you are going to drive?